drscotthawley/DLAIE/Assignments/1_MessAround.md

 ## Your task:

-Over the weekend, pick any two demos and "mess around," i.e., explore them.
+Over the weekend, pick any two demos from any site(s) and "mess around," i.e., explore them.
 For example...

 * Try giving them different kinds of inputs.